 Asgaut’s breath wouldn’t come.
 Lucia was Charles Howard’s young, and irredeemably ruined, half-sister.
 The earl kept leaving him alone with her.
 Twice he’d mentioned what a good wife she’d make for a quiet young man such as Asgaut.
 And twice he’d laughed, because even if he was twice as old, a bride was not in the offing.

-Finally, he said, “Are you trying to marry me off?”
+Finally, he asked, “Are you trying to marry me off?”

 Bitter tears prickled behind his eyes.
 “Did you choose her because we are both ruined?”